Our review articles earn a small amount of revenue from product purchases made through affiliate links

 Trailhead address: Mt Rose Trailhead or 24705 Mt Rose Hwy, Reno, NV 89511 (Enter this address in Google Maps to find it.)

-*As the signal conditions are poor, we recommend downloading the map in advance.
+*Due to poor signal quality, we recommend downloading the map in advance

 What to bring

-- Drinks (a lot in summer, about 2 liters)
+• Drinks (larger in summer, about 2 liters)

-- If you have a regular medicine, first aid such as medicine or band-aid
+• If you have any regular medications, bring first aid such as medicines and bandages

 The parking lot is quite large, but when I arrived at 12 o'clock (in June), there were already many cars parked there